chunliu/typescript-react-hot-reload/README.md

 # typescript-react-hot-reload

-This is a very simple template for creating React applications with TypeScript.
-It is configured with hot loader and webpack dev server to allow changes to be live reloaded.
+This is a very simple template for creating React web applications with TypeScript.
+It is configured with webpack dev server  and hot module replacement to allow changes to be loaded while the application is running.

 This template is based on the following packages: